Ep. 49 How to turn your artistic talents into travel opportunities with Carol Mcquaid

 - Why you are not selling out as an artist if you are creating income from your work.

-- What is an average day for a nomadic artist.
+- What is the average day for a nomadic artist?

 - The one thing Carol wished she knew before becoming a freelance artist.